AposLaz/Terraform/README.md

 │   │   └── variable.tf
 │   ├── apply.sh
 │   ├── plan.sh
-│   ├── destroy.sh
+│   └── destroy.sh
 ├── .gitignore
 └── README.md

 ```
-> **secrets.json** contain the API key for your relative >project in GCP.
+> **secrets.json** contain the API key for your relative project in GCP.
 API key is a unique alphanumeric string that associates your Google billing account with your project, and with the specific API or SDK.
+Follow the instructions from original tutorial for set up and get API key [_https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build_](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build_)